mfthomps/Labtainers/docs/labdesigner.md

     ./redo.py [labname]

 command, where labname is the name of the lab you just created.
-The first time you run this for a given lab, it will take a relatively long time because it must fetch and build the entire Ubuntu container image.
+The very first time you run this, it may take a bit of time because it fetches the base Labtainer Docker image from the Docker registry.
 Subsequent builds should be faster because your local Docker system will cache portions of the build.

 The redo.py command will remove and recreate the container